 With the exception of one year, Minnesota's champion between 1968 and 1981 advanced to a sectional tournament where they faced three bi-district winners from Wisconsin in a sectional tournament competition.
 (The champion of District 10 in Michigan's Upper Peninsula also competed in this tournament until 1974.)
 The winner of this tournamaent then advanced to face other Midwestern leagues for the right to advance to the Central Region Division 1 tournament.
 Beginning in 1990, however, Minnesota's state champion began advancing directly to region tournament competition.

 Today, Minnesota has four districts, and the champions of these districts meet in a state tournament that determines Minnesota's representative in the Midwest Region tournament, which is held each year in Indianapolis, Indiana.
 The Midwest Region winner advances to the Little League World Series.
-Six Minnesota leagues have qualified for the Little League World Series, including the state's most recent qualifier, Plymouth/New Hope Little League in 2010.
+Seven Minnesota leagues have qualified for the Little League World Series, including the state's most recent qualifier, Coon Rapids Andover American Little League in 2019.

 Click to view a timeline showing the evolution of the Minnesota Little League tournament structure.